fabio-gut/SHT20toDB/README.md

 # SHT20toDB
-A simple utility that reads from a [SHT20](https://www.mouser.com/datasheet/2/682/Sensirion_Humidity_Sensors_SHT20_Datasheet-1274196.pdf) temperature/humidity sensor and writes the values with a timestamp into a database.
+A simple tool that reads from a [SHT20](https://www.mouser.com/datasheet/2/682/Sensirion_Humidity_Sensors_SHT20_Datasheet-1274196.pdf) temperature/humidity sensor and writes the values with a timestamp into a database.

 ## Dependencies
 [MariaDB C++ Connector](https://mariadb.com/kb/en/library/mariadb-connector-c/)